-We find that there are syntactic differences between the two age groups indicating that prosodic complexity and syntactic complexity are both emerging in this language, though they are not necessarily interacting.
+We do find certain overt syntactic differences between the two age groups, and this indicates that prosodic complexity and syntactic complexity are both emerging in this language, though they are not necessarily interacting.
 The differences we see at the syntactic level are both intra- and inter-clausal.
-Within the domain of the clause, signers of the two age groups differ in their use of NPs in three ways: the ratio of nouns to predicates in the texts, the positions of the NPs with respect to their predicates, and the type of nominals expressed (nouns vs. pronouns), dealt with in §5.1.
+Within the domain of the clause, signers of the two age groups differ in their use of NPs in three ways: the ratio of nouns to predicates in the texts, the positions of the NPs with respect to their predicates, and the type of nominals expressed (nouns vs. pronouns), dealt with in section 6.1.
 The signers also differ in relating clauses to one another, as we have explained in the preceding section.
 The relations expressed by the younger signers are clearly complex in meaning and prosody, relations that are typically conveyed by syntactically complex sentences in many familiar languages, and it is in this respect that a connection between syntax and prosody is evoked.
-We will deal with clausal dependencies in §5.2.
+We will deal with clausal dependencies in section 6.2.

-5.1.
+6.1.
 Noun phrases

 Noun phrases may consist only of the head noun, but they may also include various types of modifiers such as adjectives (WOMAN FAT 'fat woman'), numerals (DAY THREE 'three days'), (possessive) pronouns (MAN INDEX1 'my father') and modifying nouns (BROTHER LEG 'the brother with the [broken] leg').
 Noun phrases may also consist of pronominal signs.
 Pronouns in sign languages are pointing signs directed at the signer (first person), the addressee (second person), or at another point in space that is interpreted as identifying a third person referent.
-Unlike ASL and ISL, which have separate forms for personal and possessive pronouns (Sandler and Lillo Martin, 2006:174), ABSL uses the same form for both.
-Pointing signs may also have a locative meaning: when the finger points downwards, the interpretation is 'here' and pointing to other locations in space is interpreted as 'there'.
+Unlike ASL and ISL, which have separate forms for personal and possessive pronouns (Sandler and Lillo-Martin, 2006:174), ABSL uses the same form for both.
+Pointing signs may also have a locative meaning: when the finger points downwards, the interpretation is 'here', and pointing to other locations in space is interpreted as 'there'.
 Locative pointing signs often have an arced or rotated movement, which differentiates them from personal pronouns referring to third person.
-The form of possessive pronouns is identical to that of personal pronouns in this language.
-We gloss all pronouns as INDEX.
-The subscript following the gloss indicates the interpretation of the pronouns as indicating first, second, third person referents, or as LOC(ative) markers.
+We gloss all pointing signs as INDEX.
+The subscript following the gloss indicates the interpretation of the pointing signs as indicating first, second, third person referents, or as LOC(ative) markers.

-The three factors related to NPs described in Subsections 5.1.1-5.1.3 are summarized in Table 2.
+Three factors related to NPs described in sections 6.1.1-6.1.3 are summarized in Table 2.
 They are (1) the NP:predicate ratio; (2) whether or not NPs occupy a clear position with respect to their predicates; and (3) the use of personal pronouns.
-A text with overt NPs that are clearly associated with their predicates, and with pronouns signaling coreferentiality with NPs, has a much clearer structure and interpretation than one that lacks these syntactic characteristics.
+A text with overt NPs that are clearly associated with their predicates, and with pronouns signaling co-referentiality with NPs, has a much clearer structure and interpretation than one that lacks these syntactic characteristics.
 The narratives of the two older signers have more discourse units lacking these characteristics than those of the two younger signers, and indeed require more access to shared knowledge and context to be interpreted.
-Dependency across constituents is discussed in Subsection 5.2.
+Dependency across constituents is returned to in section 6.2.